 This decision constituted the basis for Iran's stated rationale for its subsequent refusal to provide the IAEA with some information concerning its nuclear program.
 For example, Tehran had refused to provide updated design information for the heavy-water reactor under construction at Arak.
-As part of the November 2013 Joint Plan of Action, Iran submitted this information to the
+As part of the November 2013 Joint Plan of Action, Iran submitted this information to the IAEA on February 12, 2014.
+Similarly, Tehran had refused to provide the IAEA with design information for a reactor that Iran intends to construct at Darkhovin.
+Although Iran provided the agency with preliminary design information about the Darkhovin reactor in a September 22, 2009, letter, the IAEA requested Tehran to "provide additional clarifications" of the information, according to a November 2009 report.
+Amano reported in September 2010 that Iran had "provided only limited design information with respect to" the reactor.
+IAEA reports since 2012 do not appear to address this issue.

-&lt;sup>32 For details on the IAEA's authority to refer noncompliance cases to the Security Council, see "Iran and the U.N.
+&lt;sup>37 For details on the IAEA's authority to refer noncompliance cases to the Security Council, see "Iran and the U.N.
 Security Council."

-&lt;sup>33 According to the 2001 IAEA Safeguards Glossary, subsidiary arrangements describe the "technical and administrative procedures for specifying how the provisions laid down in a safeguards agreement are to be applied."
+&lt;sup>38 According to the 2001 IAEA Safeguards Glossary, subsidiary arrangements describe the "technical and administrative procedures for specifying how the provisions laid down in a safeguards agreement are to be applied."

-&lt;sup>34 During a November 2011 session of the Non-Aligned Movement, Ambassador Ali Asghar Soltanieh, then Iran's Permanent Representative to the IAEA, characterized the modified Code 3.1 as "merely a suggestion" by the IAEA Board of Governors.
+&lt;sup>39 During a November 2011 session of the Non-Aligned Movement, Ambassador Ali Asghar Soltanieh, then Iran's Permanent Representative to the IAEA, characterized the modified Code 3.1 as "merely a suggestion" by the IAEA Board of Governors.
 See "Iran Provides 20 Answers to Clarify Ambiguities about Its Nuclear Program," Tehran Times, November 9, 2011.

-&lt;sup>35 This lack of information was "having an increasingly adverse impact on the Agency's ability to effectively verify the design of the facility and to implement an effective safeguards approach," according to a May 22, 2013, report from Amano (Implementation of the NPT Safeguards Agreement and Relevant Provisions of Security Council Resolutions in the Islamic Republic of Iran, Report by the Director General, GOV/2013/27, May 22, 2013).
+&lt;sup>40 This lack of information was "having an increasingly adverse impact on the Agency's ability to effectively verify the design of the facility and to implement an effective safeguards approach," according to a May 22, 2013, report from Amano (Implementation of the NPT Safeguards Agreement and Relevant Provisions of Security Council Resolutions in the Islamic Republic of Iran, Report by the Director General, GOV/2013/27, May 22, 2013).
 A November 2013 report from Amano explains that the IAEA "needs updated design information as early as possible in order ... to ensure that all possible diversion paths are identified, and appropriate safeguards measures and customized safeguards equipment are put in place."
 (Implementation of the NPT Safeguards Agreement and Relevant Provisions of Security Council Resolutions in the Islamic Republic of Iran, Report by the Director General, GOV/2013/56, November 14, 2013.
-Iran has concluded "a safeguards approach for the reactor" (Status of Iran's Nuclear Programme in Relation to the Joint
+Iran has concluded "a safeguards approach for the reactor" (Status of Iran's Nuclear Programme in Relation to the Joint Plan of Action, Report by the Director General, GOV/INF/2015/8, April 20, 2015).